 Pacioretty had two goals and an assist to help the Canadiens extend their winning streak to five games with a 4-1 victory over the Florida Panthers on Saturday night.

-Oddly, that's something Pacioretty hasn't done versus Florida.
-He's never scored on 50 shots in 16 career games against the Panthers, though he does have eight assists.
+This was the first time Pacioretty has scored goals against the Panthers.
+Coming into the game, Pacioretty had never scored on 50 shots in 16 career games against the Panthers, although he did have eight assists.

 "It's a good feeling.
 I haven't been able to score against this team so it's nice to come into this building and put a few on the board," Pacioretty said.

 Both of Pacioretty's goals were similar, standing near the crease and waiting for a pass to redirect into the net.

 "I got set up perfectly for both goals," he said.

 Pacioretty's second goal put the Canadiens ahead 3-0 in the second period.
 Pacioretty camped at edge of the crease and tipped in a pass from Desharnais at 14:00 for his 35th of the season, a career high.
 Pacioretty has 11 points in his past 10 games.

 "Nothing really special [about the number of goals] I'm trying to get better every year, and every year my game has gotten better," Pacioretty said.

 The Canadiens are playing their best hockey at an opportune time, winning eight of their past nine.

 "Obviously, we're trying to make a push toward the playoffs.
 It's all about timing and being able to play well at the right time," Price said.